32483 LCpl Robert

 Corps and commissioned 2nd Lt in Tank Corps on 23 Oct 18.
 Medal application form returned 31 Mar 25; `home

-address shown as 8 Halsey House, Red Lion Square London WC1.
+address shown as 8 Halsey House, Red Lion Square London WC where he ran his own publishing house.
 Married Margaret Adams in Apr – Jun 1928 in

-a daughter Margaret A Farquharson born Apr to Jun 1933 in St Marylebone.
+St Giles Middx, their daughter Margaret A Farquharson born in Spring 1933 in St Marylebone.
 JCAF then lived South Corner Pachesham Pk

 Leatherhead 1933 - 1938; then Eden Lodge